-Local ports setup
+Network ports setup

 The list of camera systems is shown, sorted by camera number.
-Click the IP Media Port A tab: here you can configure (local) IP addresses, subnet mask and default gateway for Port A.
+Click the Network Ports tab: Here you can configure (local) IP addresses, subnet mask and default gateway for Primary Port (A1) and Secondary port (B1).
+To change the network port selection, select Primary or Secondary on the left upper corner of the Network Ports tab.

-The indicator(s) in front of the IP addresses for port A1 and port A2 show the status of the physical IP network connection:
+The indicator(s) in front of the IP addresses show the status of the physical IP network connection: